 How the Irish Cancer Society is funded

-The Irish Cancer Society receives only 3% funding from the State.
+The Irish Cancer Society typically receives only 3% funding from the State.
 This means that we must raise over €20 million each year to run the services and programmes providing free cancer information, care and support.

 For more information